fjbatresv/sdg19-final/SECURITY.md

 - **Identity**: Authentication uses Amazon Cognito User Pools with JWT tokens.
 - **Network**: API is exposed through API Gateway with CloudFront and WAF in front.
 - **Data**: Primary data is stored in DynamoDB (single-table design).
-S3 buckets are encrypted using S3-managed keys (SSE-S3) for now.
+Email objects are encrypted with SSE-KMS and bucket policies deny unencrypted writes.
+- **Data Lake**: Orders are streamed to Kinesis (KMS-encrypted) and delivered to S3 via Firehose.
-- **Replication**: The emails bucket is replicated to the replica region.
+- **Replication**: The emails bucket is replicated to the replica region with KMS encryption and a 10-years retention policy.
 - **Logging & Monitoring**: CloudTrail and CloudWatch are enabled for audit and operational visibility.
+SQS uses DLQs for failed messages.
+X-Ray is enabled for Lambda traces.

 ## Operational Security